-All graduate programs follow basic fall, spring, and summer calendar session dates in the Goshen College online campus calendar, with some minor variations.
-The MAEE program begins in July and ends in May, spanning two academic years.
+All graduate programs follow basic fall, spring and summer calendar session dates in the Goshen College campus calendar, with some minor variations.
+The Master of Arts in Environmental Education program begins in July and ends in May, spanning two academic years.